-The museum is closed for most major holidays, including Thanksgiving, Christmas and New Year's Day.
+The museum is closed for most major holidays, including Veterans Day, Thanksgiving, Christmas Eve, Christmas and New Year's Day.

 MCA Museum is part of the Mesa Arts Center campus and is located across from the Store at the North West point of campus.
 The museum is the closest building to Center and Main Street.

 If you’re red-green color blind, come try EnChroma glasses for color blindness and experience the vibrant colors at Mesa Contemporary Arts Museum at Mesa Arts Center!
 You can borrow and enjoy EnChroma glasses during your visit as part of our mission of accessibility and inclusivity for all of our members and patrons.